Jordan Decomposition for Formal G-Connections: Factorisation of differential polynomials

 \subsection{Proof of Theorem \ref{t:factorisation}}

-Write $f(x)=x^n+a_{1}x^{n-1}+\cdots+a_n \in \cK\{x,\delta_1\}$ and let $r:=\min\big\{\frac{v(a_i)}{i}\big\}\in \bQ$.
+Write $f(x)=x^n+a_{1}x^{n-1}+\cdots+a_n \in \cK\{x,\delta_1\}$ and let $r:=\min\big\{\frac{v_t(a_i)}{i}\big\}\in \bQ$.
 If $r\geq 0$, then the result follows from the differential Hensel's Lemma (see Corollary \ref{corregsingfactors}) so we may assume $r<0$.
 Let us write

 Consider the transformation $x\mapsto t^{r} X$.
-Note that the differential field $(\cK, \delta_1)$ extends to $\big(\cK_q, \frac{1}{q}s^{1-p}\frac{d}{ds}\big)$ where $s:=t^{1/q}$.
+Under this transformation the differential field $(\cK, \delta_1)$ changes to $\big(\cK_q, \frac{1}{q}s^{1-p}\frac{d}{ds}\big)$ where $s:=t^{1/q}$.
 Moreover, we obtain a monic differential polynomial $g(X)\in \CS\{y,\frac{1}{q}s^{1-p}\frac{d}{ds}\}$.
 Let $\bar{g}(X)$ denote the reduction of $g(X)$ modulo the maximal ideal of $\CS$.
 If $\bar{g}(X)$ has two distinct roots, then we can again apply Proposition \ref{p:Hensel} to reduce the problem to a polynomial of degree strictly less than $f$.
 Thus, we are reduced to the case that $\bar{g}(X)$ has a unique repeated root $\lambda$.
 For inductive purposes, we rename $f$ to $f_1$.
 In this case, by Corollary \ref{correproots}, $\lambda\neq 0$ and the Newton polygon of $f_1$ has a single \emph{integral} slope.
 Now we make the transformation $x\mapsto x-\lambda t^r$.
-As shown in Lemma \ref{l:NPSlope}, under this transformation $f_1$ is mapped to a polynomial $f_2$ whose Newton polygon has a single slope strictly less than that of $f_1$.
+As shown in Lemma \ref{l:NPSlope}, under this transformation $f_1$ is mapped to a polynomial $f_2$ whose Newton polygon has slopes strictly less than that of $f_1$.
 Note that this transformation does not change the differential field.

 Now we start the process with the polynomial $f_2(x):=x^n+b_1x^{n-1}+\cdots +b_n\in \cK\{x,\delta_1\}$; i.e., we let $r_2:=\min\big\{\frac{v(b_i)}{i}\big\}$.
 If $r_2\geq 0$ we are done.
 Otherwise, we make the change of variable $x\mapsto t^{r_2} X$ to obtain a new polynomial $g_2(X)$.
 If $\bar{g}_2(X)$ has distinct roots, then we are done; otherwise, applying Corollary \ref{correproots} again, we conclude that the Newton polygon of $f_2$ has a single \emph{integral} slope.
 Since the slope of $f_2$ is a nonnegative integer strictly less than slope of $f_1$, this process must stop in finitely many steps at which point we have a factorisation of our polynomial.